puppetlabs/trapperkeeper/documentation/Defining-Services.md

 In the above example, we use a map of the form `{:required [...] :optional [...]}` to split up our required and optional dependencies.
 When we run this service in TK, our code will call `(get-sonnet.md)` if an implementation of `SonnetService` has been included in the `bootstrap.cfg`.
 Otherwise, we'll return the placeholder string `"insert moving sonnet here"`.

-**Warning** Because of a [limitation](https://github.com/Prismatic/plumbing/issues/114) in prismatic schema, you can't use the destructuring `[:SonnetService get-sonnet]` syntax when declaring optional dependencies.
+**Warning** Because of a [limitation](https://github.com/plumatic/plumbing/issues/114) in Plumatic Schema, you can't use the destructuring `[:SonnetService get-sonnet]` syntax when declaring optional dependencies.

 The `Service` protocol has two helpers to make it easier to work with optional dependencies: